MikiiN/fibonacci-challenge/README.md

 # Fibonacci challenge
-The goal is to calculate the biggest possible Fibonacci number under one second and I decided to try it using Rust language.
-In this README will be described my journey through this challenge.
+The goal is to calculate the largest possible Fibonacci number in under one second, and I decided to try it using the Rust programming language.
+In this README, I will describe my journey through this challenge.

-For reminder Fibonacci number is defined by this formula:
+As a reminder, a Fibonacci number is defined by the following formula:
 ```math
 F_n = \begin{cases}
     F_{n-1} + F_{n-2}, & n \geq2 \\